oanda/apidocs/README.md

 ![](https://raw.github.com/oanda/apidocs/master/images/oanda_header.png)
 =========

-We want to make it easy for software developers to tap into the forex market.
-This guide will lay out for you, step by step, what you need to get started trading forex with the OANDA API.
+We want to make it easy for software developers to build applications on top of our currency trading platform.

 What can I do with the OANDA REST API?
 --------------------------------------

-Our REST API lets you retrieve currency prices, historical rates and charts, and allows you to create, modify and close trades.
+Our REST API gives your applications access to real-time currency prices, historical rates and charts, and the ability to create, modify and close trades.

 What can I build?
 -----------------